BettercareHealth/bettercare/perinatal-hiv/0-5-introduction.md

 The Desmond Tutu HIV Foundation at the University of Cape Town, South Africa, is a centre of excellence in HIV medicine, building capacity through training and enhancing knowledge through research.

-### The Desmond Tutu Tuberculosis Centre
+### The Desmond Tutu TB Centre

-The Desmond Tutu Tuberculosis Centre at Stellenbosch University, South Africa, strives to improve the health of vulnerable groups through the education of healthcare workers and community members, and by influencing policy based on research into the epidemiology of childhood tuberculosis, multi-drug-resistant tuberculosis, HIV/TB co-infection and preventing the spread of TB and HIV in southern Africa.
+The Desmond Tutu TB Centre at Stellenbosch University, South Africa, strives to improve the health of vulnerable groups through the education of healthcare workers and community members, and by influencing policy based on research into the epidemiology of childhood tuberculosis, multi-drug-resistant tuberculosis, HIV/TB co-infection and preventing the spread of TB and HIV in southern Africa.

 ### The Perinatal Mental Health Project

-The Perinatal Mental Health Project of the Department of Psychiatry and Mental Health at the University of Cape Town aims at improving the mental health of women both during pregnancy and in the months afterwards.
-The project targets women who are at risk of depression and anxiety.
+The Perinatal Mental Health Project of the Centre for Public Mental Health in the Department of Psychiatry and Mental Health at the University of Cape Town, South Africa, aims to improve the mental health of women during pregnancy and in the months afterwards.
+The project targets women in low-resource settings who are at risk of depression and anxiety.

 ### The Infection Control Africa Network